Geography BA (Hons)

 The aim of this course is to provide you with experiential learning and field work to develop an applied knowledge and critical understanding of human environments and society.

-- The course is designed to equip you with core knowledge, skills and expertise within the broad field of geography, together with a range of analytical abilities and transferrable professional skills to secure employment on successful graduation.
+• The course is designed to equip you with core knowledge, skills and expertise within the broad field of geography, together with a range of analytical abilities and transferrable professional skills, to help you secure employment upon successful graduation.

 5 QS Stars for Teaching and Facilities